Pediatric infectious diseases fellowship program

 Research training

-In accordance with ACGME requirements, the PID training program at CHoR provides 24 months of research experience for each subspecialty resident.
-During the first year, each fellow is provided time to explore research opportunities throughout the VCU Medical Center and to identify a research mentor in either the basic or clinical sciences.
+In accordance with ACGME requirements, the pediatric infectious diseases training program at CHoR provides up to 24 months of research experience.
+During the first year, each fellow is given time to explore research opportunities throughout the VCU Medical Center and to identify a research mentor in the basic or clinical sciences.
 Many research opportunities exist within the Division of Pediatric Infectious Diseases, but fellows are also encouraged to consider research mentors in a variety of other basic science and clinical departments within the university according to individual interests.

-The second and third year provide the fellows with the opportunity to pursue a focused research project.
-During this protected research time, the fellow is expected to gain experience designing and conducting hypothesis-driven research with the ideal result of submitting a manuscript to a peer-reviewed journal.
-Trainees are encouraged to attend regional or national meetings for educational experiences as well as to present their research.
+The second and third year give the fellows the opportunity to pursue a focused research project.
+During this protected research time, the fellow is expected to gain experience designing and conducting hypothesis-driven research and submitting a manuscript to a peer-reviewed journal.
+Trainees are encouraged to attend regional or national meetings for educational experiences and present their research.

 Conferences